SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 Load the website and use `inspect` tool in your browser

-Go to the `Console` option to see output of the error to have better understanding of the error
+Go to the `Console` option to see output of the error to have a better understanding of the error

 That is a basic and essential step to aid in finding fixes for the bugs in your code.